segmentio/segment-docs/src/connections/destinations/catalog/actions-june/index.md

 2. From the Segment web app, navigate to **Connections > Catalog**, and select the **Destinations** tab in the catalog.
 3. Find the Destinations Actions item in the left navigation, and click it.
 4. Click the "June" item to select it and click **Configure**.
-5. Choose which of your sources to connect the destination to.
+5. Select the source you want to connect the destination to.
 (You can connect more sources to the destination later.)
+6. Configure your settings.
+7. Click the toggle to enable the destination.

 ### Connection modes for June (Actions) destination